-- Serving as a change agent by developing new research and translating innovative research findings into policy and practice
+- Create change by developing new research and translating the findings into policy and practice.

-- Providing education and leadership training to expand the community of skilled individuals prepared to improve quality, address disparities and achieve equity
+- Encourage leadership by expanding the community of health care professionals prepared to improve quality, address disparities and achieve equity.

 Our goal is to move beyond research to action—by developing and disseminating models for improving quality and identifying and addressing racial and ethnic disparities in health care nationally, regionally, and locally.
 Through our work, we hope to move all healthcare stakeholders one step forward – and closer towards achieving equity in healthcare.

 Composed of a multidisciplinary group of health policy experts, health services researchers and physicians, the DSC is housed within the MGH Mongan Institute for Health Policy and is affiliated with MGH and Harvard Medical School’s Department of Medicine.